Kieran Maguire: Critical reactions

 Writing in The Guardian about the podcast, Miranda Sawyer says: "Obviously, this one isn’t for anyone who actively dislikes football, but for even a casual fan (me), it’s a very interesting listen.
 Kevin Day .., teams up with financial expert Kieran Maguire ..." and "Day asks the right questions and Maguire is impressive with his research: in last week’s show he pointed out that a newspaper financial football story was completely wrong, without being rude about it.
 The machinations of sponsorship, TV rights, stand maintenance, even crowdfunding, are laid bare, and somehow this sheds light on to the actual games themselves."

 In November 2019, the podcast was nominated for the 2019 Football Supporters' Federation Online Media of the Year Award alongside FourFourTwo, David Squires, and eventual winners The Athletic.The Price of Football was shortlisted for the Fan Media of the Year at the 2020 Football Supporters' Association awards, and for their Online Media Award in 2021.
+In November 2023, The Price of Football was nominated in the Podcast of the Year category at the Football Supporters' Association awards.

 Academic career

-A chartered accountant who has been involved in financial education since 1989, Maguire is Senior Teacher in Accounting and Finance at the University of Liverpool Management School, where he teaches the Football Industries MBA.
+Maguire has been involved in financial education since 1989.
+He is Senior Teacher in Accounting and Finance at the University of Liverpool Management School, where he teaches the Football Industries MBA.
 He specialises in financial reporting, financial modelling and football finance.
 Whilst at Manchester Metropolitan University in 2011, Maguire was awarded Best UK Accountancy Lecturer.
 He had also been named the 2010 Lecturer of the Year by students at the University.
 In addition, Maguire won the Innovation in Teaching and Learning Prize 2010 for his developments in student learning.

 Studies and other media appearances

-Other media appearances by Maguire as a financial football expert include audio platforms such as The Anfield Wrap, BBC Radio 5 Live, BBC Radio Sussex, TalkSport and the BBC World Service.
+Other media appearances by Maguire as a financial football expert include audio platforms such as The Anfield Wrap, BBC Radio 5 Live, BBC Radio Sussex, Talksport and the BBC World Service.
 Print media includes national publications such as The Times, The Daily Telegraph The Guardian, The Independent, and specialist media such as the BBC Sport website, FourFourTwo, The Athletic, and Goal, as well as local newspapers such as The Liverpool Echo, Stoke based The Sentinel, Newcastle's Evening Chronicle, and the Hull Daily Mail.